• Skip to primary navigation

 Expert Tips

-• Prepare ingredients in advance as the cooking process is very quick!
+• Prepare ingredients in advance as the cooking process is quick!

-• Do not over stir-fry the noodles.
+• Don't over stir-fry the noodles.
 Once it's mixed with the sauce and other ingredients, you can remove it off the heat.

 Instructions

-1. In a medium size bowl, combine marinade ingredients as listed and add in chicken thigh slices.
-Mix well and set aside.
+In small bowl, combine noodle sauce ingredients as listed above and set aside.

-2. In small bowl, combine noodle sauce ingredients and mix well.
-Set aside and prepare the vegetables.
+1. In small bowl, combine noodle sauce ingredients as listed above and set aside.

 Storage